-The Section and Line Number that the instructions apply to are identified in this area in the following table.
+GUIDE TO INSTRU CTIONS The Section and Line Number that the instruct- ions apply to are identified in this area in the following table.
 Hospitals that filed a full MCR for the subject cost reporting period must follow the instructions provided in this (left) column for each section.
 Where specified, hospitals must report the data as stated in the hospital's CMS 2552-10, Worksheet E-4 (formerly named CMS 2552-96 Worksheets E-3, Part IV and E-3, Part VI) from the subject cost reporting period.
 Deviation from what is stated on Worksheets E-3, Part IV and E-3, Part VI must be supported and attested to by the FI prior to submission of this application in order to be accepted by the CHGME Payment Program.
 In some instances, the instructions are the same for all hospitals irrespective of the type of MCR the hospital filed for the subject cost reporting period.
-In those cases, only one set (i.e., one column) of instructions is provided.

-Hospitals that filed a Low or No-Utilization MCR for the subject recent cost reporting period must follow the instructions provided in this (right) column for each section.
-In some instances, the instructions are the same for all hospitals irrespective of the type of MCR the hospital filed for the subject cost reporting period.
-In those cases, only one set (i.e., one column) of instructions is provided.

-Hospitals that have not completed at least three (3) MCR periods must follow the instructions provided in italics, where provided below.

-Section 1 DETERMINATION OF RESIDENT FTE CAP FOR THE HOSPITAL'S MOST RECENT COST REPORTING PERIOD ENDING ON OR BEFORE DECEMBER 31, 1996 Hospitals that did not train residents during the most recent cost reporting period ending on or before December 31, 1996 should enter "N/A" on lines 1.01 through 1.03.
-1.01 usive dates of the subject cost reporting period (To:) mm/dd/yyyy. od.
-The follo wing format must be used: (From:) 1.02 Enter the status of the subject MCR using the codes below: Enter the status of the subject MCR using the codes below: Code Definition Code Definition S Settled.
+In those cases, only one set (i.e., one column) of instructions is provided. ect recent cost reporting period must follow ions provided in this (right) column for each some instances, the instructions are the l hospitals irrespective of the type of MCR l filed for the subject cost reporting period. ses, only one set (i.e., one column) of - at have not completed at least three (3) MC provided below.
+C R periods m nust follow the instructions provided in Section DETERMINATION OF RESIDENT FTE CAP FOR THE HOSPITAL'S MOST RECENT COST 1 REPORTING PERIOD ENDING ON OR BEFOR RE DECEMBER 31, 1996 Hospitals that did not train residents during the most recent cost reporting period ending on or bef December 31, 1996 should enter "N/A" on lines 1.01 through 1.03.
+1.01 Enter the inclusive dates of the subject cost reporting period.
+The following format must be used: (From:) mm/dd/yyyy (To:) mm/dd/yyyy .
+1.02 Enter the state below: us of the subject MCR using the codes Enter the st below: atus of the subject MCR using the codes Code Definition Code Definition S Settled.
 This status refers to cost reports that have been settled [a notice of program reimbursement (NPR) issued] by the MAC.
 L Low-utilization MCR.
 This status refers to resident FTE counts submitted by the hospital in their initial application that have not been assessed by the CHGME FI.
 S/R/P Settled/Reopened/Preliminary FI.
-This status refers to cost reports that have been settled (an NPR issued by the MAC), then reopened by the MAC and any changes (to the resident FTE counts during the reopening) have been assessed by the CHGME FI (or MAC).
-N No-utilization MCR.
+This status refers to cost reports that have been settled (an NPR issued by the MAC), then re- opened by the MAC and any changes (to the resident FTE counts during the reopening) have been assessed by the CHGME FI (or MAC). Ν No-utilization MCR.
 This status refers to resident FTE counts submitted by the hospital in their initial application that have not been assessed by the CHGME FI.
 S/R/RS Settled/Reopened/Resettled. С Complete.